Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: EXPERIMENTS

+We run an ablation on the Iris dataset when varying the hyperparameters of the algorithm and the choice of tree-based approximator (with default hyperparameters and L1/L2 penalizations disabled).
+The results can be found for Forest-Flow in Table \ref{tab:ablation_iris} and for Forest-Diffusion in Table \ref{tab:ablation_iris2}.
+For both flow and diffusion, the best performance is obtained at $n_t=50$, and the larger $n_{noise}$ is.
 XGBoost and LightGBM are superior to other tree-based methods.
 However, LightGBM freezes when running multiple models in parallel, and training not-in-parallel is much slower than training XGBoost in parallel; thus, given its significant speed advantage, we use XGBoost as our main GBT method.

-Conditioning on the outcome label improves performance for some metrics, but the difference is small.
+We observe that conditioning on the outcome label improves performance for some metrics, but the difference is not significative.